 An unsecured lender isn't without recourse, however.
 It can take other actions to get you to pay what you owe if you default.
 It might hire a debt collector to pursue you and try to get you to pay the debt.
 A successful lawsuit can be used to garnish your wages, take an asset that wasn't tagged as collateral, or put a lien on your assets until you've paid off your debt.
 This guarantees that the lender will be paid when you sell them.

 Lenders of secured debts take collection actions, too, typically before they repossess or foreclose on the collateral for your loan.

 Examples of Secured Debts

-A mortgage and auto loan are both examples of secured debt.
+Mortgages and auto loans are both examples of secured debts.
 Your mortgage loan is secured by your home.
 Similarly, your auto loan is secured by your vehicle.
-If you become delinquent on these loan payments, the lender can foreclose or repossess the property.
-A title loan is also a type of secured debt because you've tied your vehicle to the debt.
+The lender can foreclose or repossess the property if you become delinquent on these loan payments.

-If you're strapped for cash and faced with the difficult decision of paying only some bills, the secured debts are typically the best choice.
-These payments are often harder to catch up with and you stand to lose essential assets - like shelter - if you fall behind on payments.
+Secured debts are typically the best choice to pay first if you're strapped for cash and you're faced with the difficult decision of paying only some of your bills.
+These payments are often harder to catch up with, and you stand to lose essential assets if you fall behind on the payments.

 You might give more priority to unsecured debts if you're making extra payments to pay off some debt.
 Unsecured debts often have higher interest rates, so they can take longer to pay off.
 This can result in higher amounts paid overall because interest continues to accrue monthly.